crispthinking/rust-workshop/presentation-notes/04-Fearless Concurrency.md

 ## Mutex Owns You

-In rust a Mutex contains a value, but that value can't be accessed directly instead you are forced to lock the mutext.
+In rust a Mutex contains a value, but that value can't be accessed directly instead you are forced to lock the Mutex.
 When the lock goes out of scope you no longer have access to the value.

 ```